 That completes Stage 1.
 We do not use the Front License Plate in this stage, so keep it safe until Stage 3.
 It is strange to me that Eaglemoss cropped off the edges of this license plate.
 Perhaps they were going for the look of the plate when the Ecto-1 first appeared on screen (it wasn’t mounted to the original movie car as much as it was just tucked up into the bumper):

 Oddly, that makes no sense as this model is based on the restored Ecto-1 which has a normal plate (see the header image for this website).
 As for the Ghostbuster Sticker taped into the blister pack, it is a bonus part and not used in the build at all, so you can do with it as you please:

-UPDATE: With Issue 12 (Packs 39-42), Eaglemoss included a replacement Front License Plate that includes all four border lines and silver screw heads.
+UPDATE Nov 5, 2020: I think Eaglemoss listened to us!
+With Issue 12 (Packs 39-42), they included a replacement Front License Plate that includes all four border lines and silver screw heads.
 This new plate appears to be much more accurate:

 After this issue was finished, I finally got my hands on the new Ecto-1 Hood Vents mod from Mike Lane.
 These are practically required to fix the awful stock vents.
 Read about the installation and see a side-by-side comparison HERE!

 There was not much to do in this first stage, but I am very happy that we are now underway on the Ecto-1!
 This thing is going to be massive and dwarf all of my other vehicle part work builds.
 I am disappointed in the hood vents, but we are going to fix that soon.
 The Hood, Hood Rim (Exterior), and Front License Plate parts are metal, but the chrome trim and Air Intakes are plastic.